Haplogroup D-CTS3946: Distribution

-Three other samples of D2 were also found (also in 2019) by FTDNA: two in Al Wajh on the west coast of Saudi Arabia and another one in a Syrian (he is D2b-FT51782).
+Three other samples of D2 were also found (also in 2019) by FTDNA: two extremely closely related in Al Wajh on the west coast of Saudi Arabia and another one in a Syrian (he is D2b-FT51782).
 A D2b-FT51782 sample was also found in al-Qirbi from Bayda in Yemen that turned out to be several thousands of years related to that of the Syrian.
 There is another person (surname unknown) in the neighbouring Shabwah Governorate with TMRCA 1700 y. ago with the first one.
 It was announced in 2020 by Michael Sager of FTDNA that another sample had been found in an African American and one in another African American.
 The samples found in the Syrian descendent and in one of the African Americans are to date the most basal samples of D2.
 The other African American sample shares a branch with the three Nigerians.
 The recent evidence (as also proposed by Haber et al.) suggests that D2 is a highly divergent haplogroup close to the DE split but on the D branch and lacking the M174 mutation possessed by the other known D lineages (belonging to its sibling D-M174).